 The central dispatcher checks at defined intervals whether the slots are still active and distributes new tasks to them.
 If there are no more tasks in the DBQueue, the central dispatcher goes into a wait state and waits for new task notifications.

 Tasks on slots currently in use are still processed when the timeout expires.
-Then the slot database schedules are stopped and the central dispatches exits.
-For more information, see How the central dispatcher communicates with individual slots on page 503.
+On completion, the slots are stopped.
+For more information, see How the central dispatcher communicates with individual slots on page 483.